pointblue/lambda-r/README.md

 for the image is Node.js, but the entry point function immediately passes arguments to an R script and returns any console output.

+## Installation

+Installation in only require if you're running the container outside of lambda in the AWS cloud.

+### Local Installation

+Copy the `.env-example` file and rename it `.env`, in the same path.

 ## Files

   - **Dockerfile** - recipe for docker image
   - **apps.js** - App handler code for lambda events
   - **main.R** - Main R script that is called by app.js and passed any information from the lambda event
+  - **.env-example** - An example configuration file

 ## Examples